Our Leadership Group

 Headteacher - Robert Miles Junior School

 I began my teaching career in Melton Mowbray in 1991, moving to Nottinghamshire in 1996.
-I joined Robert Miles Junior School at the start of 1999 and was deputy head until becoming headteacher in September 2003, which means I am beginning my 14th year as head of the school.
+I joined Robert Miles Junior School at the start of 1999 and was deputy head until becoming headteacher in September 2003.

 I have always been committed to the idea of partnership working as a way of increasing effectiveness in all areas of our schools.
 I have been Chair of the Rushcliffe Primary Behaviour Partnership since its inception in 2013.
 Using delegated funds from Nottinghamshire Council the Partnership provides specialist behaviour support for all primary schools in Rushcliffe, its success in reducing the numbers of fixed term and permanent exclusions shows what schools can achieve by working with each other towards a shared goal.